Crown Holdings Inc. (CCK) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Crown Holdings Inc. (CCK) is $98.93, which is $8.73 above the current market price.
-The public float for CCK is 119.06M, and currently, short sellers hold a 5.82% ratio of that floaft.
-The average trading volume of CCK on July 20, 2023 was 1.43M shares.
+The average price predicted for Crown Holdings Inc. (CCK) by analysts is $98.93, which is $4.36 above the current market price.
+The public float for CCK is 119.06M, and at present, short sellers hold a 5.82% of that float.
+On July 26, 2023, the average trading volume of CCK was 1.43M shares.

 CCK’s Market Performance

-The stock of Crown Holdings Inc. (CCK) has seen a 2.23% increase in the past week, with a 2.40% rise in the past month, and a 14.97% gain in the past quarter.
-The volatility ratio for the week is 1.44%, and the volatility levels for the past 30 days are at 2.16% for CCK..
-The simple moving average for the past 20 days is 4.33% for CCK’s stock, with a 10.27% simple moving average for the past 200 days.
+The stock of Crown Holdings Inc. (CCK) has seen a 6.81% increase in the past week, with a 12.09% rise in the past month, and a 21.58% gain in the past quarter.
+The volatility ratio for the week is 2.94%, and the volatility levels for the past 30 days are at 2.35% for CCK.
+The simple moving average for the last 20 days is 9.28% for CCK stock, with a simple moving average of 16.28% for the last 200 days.

 Analysts’ Opinion of CCK